elad-bar/playarr/docs/features/sync-media-types-selection.md

 3. **Category Display:**
    - Provider with only movies enabled
-   - Verify only Movies tab shown
+   - Verify only Movies categories shown in Categories step
    - Enable TV Shows
-   - Verify TV Shows tab appears
+   - Verify TV Shows categories appear in Categories step
+   - Verify Live TV categories are never shown in Categories step

 ### Edge Cases

 1. **Provider with no media types enabled:**
+   - This is a **valid situation** - provider can exist with all media types disabled
    - Should not crash
+   - Provider is still considered "enabled" (can be enabled/disabled separately from media types)
+   - `SyncIPTVProviderTitlesJob` will process provider but return 0 for both movies and tvshows (no API calls made)
-   - Should skip provider in all sync jobs
+   - `SyncLiveTVJob` will skip provider entirely (filtered by query - not processed)
-   - Should show no category tabs
+   - Should not show Categories step in wizard
+   - Optional UX improvement: Show a warning message in UI that no media types are enabled

 2. **Partial media type changes:**
    - Disable movies, keep TV Shows